shivannis/xandr-docs-public/xandr-docs/articles/curate/video-targeting.md

     information has been provided.
 - **Outstream** - Video ads are embedded within the body of a web page.

-Target Video Inventory by Playback Method
+## Target video inventory by playback method

 You can target inventory that accepts creatives with the following playback methods: